AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/effects/key-frame-shapes.md

 You can also add a completely separate key frame shape or a [pixel map effect](pixel-mapper.md).
-Pixel map effects will be shown at the top of the shape list on the left, you can use the <strong>eye</strong> icon to hide the pixel map effect when you want to work on the key frame shapes.
+Pixel map effects will be shown at the top of the shape list on the left, you can use the **eye** icon to hide the pixel map effect when you want to work on the key frame shapes.

 Saving a Key Frame Shape to a Cue